libp2p/js-libp2p/doc/DIALER.md

 **Synopsis**
 * All Dial Requests in js-libp2p must request a token(s) from the Dialer.
-  * The number of tokens requested should be between 1 and the PER_PEER_LIMIT max set in the Dialer.
+  * The number of tokens requested should be between 1 and the MAX_PER_PEER_DIALS max set in the Dialer.
   * If the number of available tokens is less than requested, the Dialer may return less than requested.
 * The number of tokens a DialRequest obtains reflects the maximum number of parallel Multiaddr Dials it can make.
 * If no tokens are available a DialRequest should immediately end and throw.
 This deviates from the existing queue system to avoid queue congestion and provide more visibility to users.